 We began our work with a Discover phase intended to help us determine what messaging would resonate most with current donors, and align best with the Communities Program’s grantmaking approach.

-We then designed a plan that detailed all of the strategies and tactics (direct mail, email marketing, lead generation, social media, social media advertisements, etc.) needed to meet the McCormick Foundation’s goals for the 2018 end-of-year fundraising campaign.
+Finally, we entered into the Deliver phase of our process, where we created a plan that detailed all of the strategies and tactics (direct mail, email marketing, lead generation, social media, social media advertisements, etc.) needed to meet the McCormick Foundation’s goals for the 2018 end-of-year fundraising campaign.
 Our strategy included a detailed description of each tactic with content direction, timing, budget, design dates and more, as well as a calendar to keep everyone on the same page and moving forward through the campaign.

 With the McCormick Foundation’s leadership team and other key stakeholders on board with our approach, Prosper Strategies began implementing our plan in partnership with the Communities Program team and development and communications staff.